-ARTICLE I VARIANCES
+ARTICLE I: VARIANCES ON SUBDIVISIONS

-When a developer feels that special circumstances or conditions are peculiar to his property, he may request that he be given a variance from certain standards in the Land Development Ordinance.

-The developer shall make the request for a variance to the Fannin County Development Officer.
-The Officer shall make a study of the variance request and make a recommendation, in writing, to the Fannin County Board of Commissioners who shall have the authority to grant the variance.
+When a developer feels that exceptional circumstances or conditions are peculiar to his/her property, they may request that they be given a variance from certain standards in the Land Development Ordinance.
+The developer shall make the request for a variance to the Fannin County Development Office.
+The Office shall make a study of the variance request and make a recommendation, in writing, to the Fannin County Board of Commissioners who shall have the authority to grant the variance or deny.